lurxdel/Flash-Memory-Game/README.md

 ### Winning:
-once the user completes matching the tiles before the timer runs out
+once the user completes matching the tiles before the timer runs out.
 ### Losing:
-once the user did not complete matching the tiles then the timer runs out, display the losing message (then return step 2).
+once the user did not complete matching the tiles then the timer runs out.

 ## Guide